 20. Calabar – Nigeria

-There you have it, 20 of Africa’s best beaches.
+There you have it, 20 of the best beaches in Africa.
 So how many of these have you already been to or are now adding to your bucket list?

 Like This Post?
 Share or Pin For Later.